Skip to main content

 Technical Analysis

 CVE-2025-59945 is a high-severity vulnerability affecting Syslifters' sysreptor, a customizable penetration testing reporting platform.
-The vulnerability exists in versions from 2024.74 up to, but not including, 2025.83.
-It involves an incorrect privilege assignment (CWE-266) where authenticated users without administrative privileges can escalate their permissions by assigning themselves the 'is_project_admin' role.
-This privilege escalation flaw enables unauthorized users to read, modify, and delete pentesting projects they are not authorized to access.
-Since sysreptor is used to manage sensitive penetration testing data, including potentially confidential security assessments and findings, unauthorized access can lead to significant confidentiality and integrity breaches.
-The vulnerability does not require user interaction beyond authentication, and the attack vector is network-based with low attack complexity.
-The CVSS v3.1 base score is 8.1, reflecting high impact on confidentiality and integrity but no impact on availability.
-The issue has been patched in version 2025.83, and no known exploits are reported in the wild as of the publication date.
+The vulnerability exists in versions from 2024.74 up to but not including 2025.83.
+It involves an incorrect privilege assignment (CWE-266), where authenticated users without administrative privileges can escalate their permissions by assigning themselves the 'is_project_admin' role.
+This privilege escalation flaw allows unauthorized users to gain administrative access to pentesting projects they are not members of.
+Consequently, these users can read, modify, and delete sensitive pentesting project data, compromising confidentiality and integrity.
+The vulnerability does not require user interaction and can be exploited remotely over the network with low attack complexity, given the attacker only needs valid user credentials.
+The flaw has been patched in version 2025.83.
+The CVSS v3.1 score is 8.1 (high), reflecting the significant impact on confidentiality and integrity, with no impact on availability.
+No known exploits are currently reported in the wild.
+This vulnerability is critical for organizations relying on sysreptor to manage sensitive pentest reports, as unauthorized access could lead to exposure or tampering of security assessment data, undermining trust and potentially exposing vulnerabilities to adversaries.

 Potential Impact